Excélsior

 Excélsior is a daily newspaper in Mexico City.
 It is the second-oldest paper in the city after El Universal, printing its first issue on March 18, 1917.

-The newspaper's headquarters are located at Avenida Bucareli 1 in Colonia Juárez, Mexico City, at the intersection between that avenue and Paseo de la Reforma, which is known as Esquina de la Información (the "Information Corner" or "News Corner" in Spanish), since the headquarters of El Universal are also within this area.
-The historic building of its headquarters is located between Paseo de la Reforma 18 and Avenida Bucareli 17, next to the modern building.
+The newspaper's headquarters were formerly located at Avenida Bucareli 1 in Colonia Juárez, Mexico City, at the intersection between that avenue and Paseo de la Reforma, which is known as Esquina de la Información (the "Information Corner" or "News Corner" in Spanish), since the headquarters of El Universal are also within this area.
+The first historic building of its headquarters is located between Paseo de la Reforma 18 and Avenida Bucareli 17, next to the modern building.

 History

 Front page of the first published issue of Excélsior, from March 18, 1917.

 Originating from the weekly journal Revista de revistas, Excélsior was founded by Rafael Alducin and first published in Mexico City on March 18, 1917.
 Before choosing its current location, the headquarters were initially set at the corner between the streets of Colón and Rosales (this corner no longer exists, it was located around the area where the Torre del Caballito is today), and then they moved to Nuevo México street (today known as Artículo 123 street).
 All of these locations are within Cuauhtémoc borough, near the historic center of Mexico City.

 Old Excélsior headquarters at Nuevo México street.

 The historic building of its current headquarters began construction in 1922 and concluded in December 1924.
 The building was designed, at the behest of Alducin, by Italian architect Silvio Contri, the construction was directed by Carlos Borgatt, and engineers Miguel Rebolledo and Manuel Marroquín y Rivera would also participate.
 The building has two distinct looking façades facing each avenue (Reforma and Bucareli), despite that both belong to a single building.

 In April 1924, Alducin died at the age of 35, and his family led the newspaper into difficult times.
 Ultimately, it was reconstituted as a worker-owned cooperative in 1932, with one-time accountant Gilberto Figueroa named general manager.
 His ability to manage finances and broker compromise within the newspaper contributed to a successful 30-year reign, in which the newspaper would become politically and economically stable.